 The Historical Popularity of Pools in Southern California

 With Southern California abounding in pools by the 1960s, it’s no surprise that the area around the San Fernando Valley became known as the “swimming pool capital of the world.”
-From kidney designs to freeform shapes to other evolutions in architectural design and celebrity associations, the backyard pool and associated pool parties acquired its own recreational habitat social significance.
+From kidney designs to freeform shapes to other evolutions in architectural design and celebrity associations, the backyard pool and associated pool parties acquired their own recreational habitat and social significance.

-With its history as a city of sun and air, the Los Angeles backyard pool became a private sanctuary, a personal park, and family playground for the rich and famous, a place to retreat from the world and the scrutiny and dreariness of shared public spaces.
+With its history as a city of sun and air, the Los Angeles backyard pool became a private sanctuary, a personal park, and a family playground for the rich and famous, a place to retreat from the world and the scrutiny and dreariness of shared public spaces.

 Here’s How Many New Pools Are Built in California Each Year